badd-labs/badd-labs/lab3-20/README.md

 Task 6.
 Design and implement order matchmaking
 ---

-So far, we consider a fixed exchange rate between mToken and tToken.
-Now you are to implement order matchmaking component in which the exchange rate can be dynamically set (either by traders or by smart contacts).
+So far, you build a DEX's swap settlement layer.
+This is an incomplete DEX, as it only supports the fixed exchange rate between mToken and tToken.

+Now you are to build a full fledged DEX by supporting an order matchmaking layer.
+Order matchmaking supports the exchange rate that are dynamically set.

-Choose a matchmaking protocol of your choice, either orderbook or AMM, as described in the class.
-Choose one of the above swap-settlement protocols and extend it to support the matchmaking.
+You have two choices: Either implement an AMM mechanism or an order-book.

+- Hint 1: If you choose to implement an on-chain AMM (just like Uniswap), you should consider revising/extending your solution of Task 3: Bob should be a smart contract account.
+- Hint 2: If you choose to implement an off-chain orderbook (just like IDEX), you should consider revising/extending your solution of Task 3: In Step 3/4, Alice and Bob should send their acceptable exchange rates to another EOA controlled by the off-chain orderbook.

 Deliverable
 ---